Zetorminator/G.O.Y.-bot/README.md

 How it works: The command uses an array containing two possible results, [“Heads”, “Tails”], and randomly selects one of them using a mathematical array index.

+Credits

+API Provider: Joseph Paul (jsphpl) for providing free-to-use [Random Useless Facts API]

+AI Attribution
+Artificial Intelligence (AI) assistance was used exclusively to help write, structure, and handle errors for the `/goy-fact` command integration (connecting to the jsph.pl API).
+All other features, architecture setups, and command logic were developed independently.